CAAP Testing - All Testing is held at Emporia State University

 June 16, 2018

-The Collegiate Assessment of Academic Proficiency (CAAP) test is offered every semester at the main Emporia State University Campus and the ESU - Kansas City (Overland Park, KS) location.
+The Collegiate Assessment of Academic Proficiency (CAAP) test is offered every semester at the main Emporia State University Campus.
 Your Advisor will enroll you for CAAP testing during your advising sessions.

-There are three sections of the CAAP testing; math, reading and writing.
-You will be notified of which section(s) you must take during our registration sessions.
-CAAP testing fees are $25.00 per section.
-This amount will be billed to the students account upon enrollment for the CAAP test and will reflect on the student's transcript as a course.
-It will indicate the time and building the test will be administered.
-For students who are not yet enrolled in classes, payment can be made the day of testing.
+There are four separate CAAP tests; Math, Reading, Writing Skills and Writing Essay.
+Teacher Education majors must meet proficiencies in all four tests, see details in the course catalog and consult your advisor for specific score thresholds.
+CAAP testing fees are $25.00 per test for Math and Reading and $50 for the Writing (two separate tests).
+This amount will be billed to your student account upon enrollment for the CAAP tests and will be listed on the course registration document for each test being taken.
+It will indicate the time and the test building will be administered.
+For students who are not yet enrolled in classes, payment can be made online.
+For non-enrolled students, please contact your advisor or our office for more information on payment.
 No refunds will be given for the CAAP testing unless the Assessment Office is notified before the day of testing at 620-341-5103.
 Results for the CAAP test take approximately 6 weeks.
 The scores will be mailed to your address listed on file with ESU.
-Please let us know if you have any questions regarding your testing resutls.
+Please contact the Office of Institutional Research and Assessment (620-341-5103), if you have any questions regarding your testing results.

 Student Guide PDF:

 If you have questions, contact our office.